George Franklin Drew: Early life and career

 Drew was a supporter of Ulysses S. Grant's presidential run in 1868.
 During Reconstruction in Florida, he became the chairman of the Madison County's commissioners in 1870.
-Drew would unsuccessfully run for the Florida State Senate in 1872.
+Drew was a candidate for the Florida State Senate in 1872.

 Governorship

-In 1876 he would be elected as the Governor of Florida and during his campaign he drew support from African Americans, and Whig/Unionist Party elements in the state.
-Drew became the Governor of Florida on January 2, 1877.
+In 1876, Drew was elected as the Governor of Florida.
+His candidacy drew support from African Americans and former Southern Unionists.
+He was inaugurated on January 2, 1877.

-As governor he would try to eliminate the state's budget deficit from the state's previous administration.
-In his 1877 program he sent to the state legislature, he would follow the economic trajectory of Bourbon Democrats.
-To eliminate the deficit he proposed cutting expenditures and did not have much hope for immediate tax credits.
-He would end up closing the state prison at Chattahoochee to save money and ended up establish convict leasing instead.
+As governor, Drew attempted to eliminate the state's budget deficit from the state's previous administration.
+His legislative program followed the economic orthodoxy of the Bourbon Democrats.
+Drew proposed cutting expenditures to eliminate Florida's budget deficit.
+He closed the state prison at Chattahoochee and introduced a system of convict leasing.

-With regards to education, Drew said it would be “cheaper to build schoolhouses and maintain schools than to build poorhouses and jails and support paupers and criminals.”
+With regards to education, Drew said it was “cheaper to build schoolhouses and maintain schools than to build poorhouses and jails and support paupers and criminals.”
 He believed that the state had a responsibility to support the education of African Americans.
-Minor improvements were done to public school system at the elementary level with rural education being encouraged and textbooks being standardized; Drew's support did not extent to public high schools which he advocated eliminating.
+Minor improvements were made to public school system at the elementary level, such as encouragement of rural education and standardization of textbooks.
+Drew's support did not extent to public high schools which he advocated eliminating.
 During Drew's administration he decided to abandon the Florida Agriculture College which was set to open in Eau Gallie.

 Drew opted to not seek a second term in 1880.

 Later life and death

 He left office on January 4, 1881, returning to the lumber business.
-Later in life, he would settle in Jacksonville serving as the president of the city's trade board.
+Later in life, he settled in Jacksonville serving as the president of the city's trade board.
 Drew died on September 26, 1900, in Jacksonville.